HITECHCRIME/HC_SG113_NTSWGA/README.md

 don’t give to witch - uu

-most of the days just drifting me up - so slide off the scales - now can’t believe what i’m - saying if you really turn up i'm done (i'm already dead)
+most of the days just drifting me up - so slide off the scales - now (can't believe in da-ta) can’t believe what i’m - saying if you really turn up i'm done (i'm already dead - now)

 maybe i should tough it out - you once said dust goes down - uu